Raptor Attack

 Raptor Attack was an enclosed steel roller coaster at the Lightwater Valley theme park in North Yorkshire, United Kingdom.

 History

 In 1987, Lightwater Valley constructed an Anton Schwarzkopf Wildcat roller coaster.
 The ride was constructed inside a warehouse-type building hidden by trees and embankments and the base of a former quarry.
 This gave the illusion that the ride is actually underground.
 At opening, it was known as Rat Ride and themed around sewer rats.
 The entry and exit corridors effectively replicated a real sewer, with the ride vehicles' chassis being adorned with giant rat models.
 The ride took place in complete darkness, preventing riders from predicting the upcoming direction of travel.

 Rat Ride closed in October 2009.
 On 4 April 2010, it reopened as Raptor Attack, with a theme of escaped velociraptors.
 It was closed and removed from the park in 2020.
-The coaster was reloacated to Cotaland in Austin, TX, where it reopened in 2021.
+The coaster was relocated to COTALAND in Austin, Texas, United States, where it reopened in 2021.